visca-ai/deeppavlov-agent/README.md

 # DeepPavlov Agent

-**DeepPavlov Agent** is a platform for creating multi-skill chatbots.
+**DeepPavlov Agent** is a platform for creating multi-crg chatbots.

 Please refer to our [readthedocs documentation](https://deeppavlov-agent.readthedocs.io).